devveldev-sketch/self-pruning-neural-network/README.md

 ## 🚀 Overview

 In real-world deployment, neural networks must be efficient in terms of memory and computation.
-This project implements a **self-pruning neural network** that automatically removes less important connections during training.

 Instead of pruning after training, this model learns which weights are unnecessary **during training itself**.